ROHIT25082000/intal_math_library/README.md

 # intal_math_library

+An intal is a nonnegative integer of arbitrary length, but it is sufficient for your implementation to support up to 000 decimal digits.
+The integer is stored as a null-terminated string of ASCII characters.
+An intal is represented as a string of decimal digits ('0' thru '9') that are stored in the big-endian style.
+That is, the most significant digit is at the head of the string.
+An integer 25, for example, is stored in a string s as '2' at s[0], '5' at s[1], and null char at s[2].

   This library allows you to tackle the huge numbers in the scientific calculations just include"intal.h" in your file and complile it in the following way